YuukanOO/uniformcss.com/get-started/theming/typography.md

 ## Typography

-You can customize a full range of typography properties such as line-heights and font sizes in Uniform CSS.
+You can customize full range of typography properties such as line-heights and font sizes in Uniform CSS.
 In this guide, you will learn which variants are available for each typography property and how you can customize them.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}